MakeSchool-Tutorials/Makestagram-Swift-V3/P09-Refactoring-Stringly-Typed-Code/content.md

 }
 ```

 You'll notice we created a new enum within the `UIStoryboard` class called `MGType`.
 If you're wondering about the name, `MG` are simply initials for Makestagram to identify that this enum was created by our app.
-This will help avoid potential naming conflicts with Apple or other third-party libraries.
+This will help avoid potential namespace conflicts with Apple or other third-party libraries.

 Our enum contains a case for each of our app's storyboards.
 We also create a computed variable that capitalizes the `rawValue` of each case.
 This computed variable returns the corresponding filename for each storyboard.